 Upon completion of this course, participants will be able to:

-- Discuss the clinical management of HIV PrEP for people who inject drugs (PWID), including substance use screening, sexual history, baseline evaluation, PrEP medications, follow-up monitoring, and adherence.
+- Discuss the clinical management of HIV PrEP for people who use substances.

-- Describe the impact substance use disorders (SUDs) and mental health disorders (MHDs) can have on multiple aspects of HIV prevention and screening.
+- Describe how stigma and substance use disorders (SUDs) influence various aspects of HIV prevention and screening.

-- Review services and resources for persons with SUDs or MHDs that can improve PrEP uptake, mitigate HIV risk, and improve overall well-being.
+- Review services and resources for persons with SUDs that can improve PrEP uptake, support HIV prevention, and enhance overall well-being.

 Acknowledgement: